jxxcarlson/elm-info/articles.md

 ## Notes to myself

-Take special care to read the articles marked with *study*
+- Take special care to read the articles marked with *study*
+- Can Gampleman's article be used for a better, more configurable interface for `BlockParser`?

 ## Alien Kevin